AbeTavarez/JavaScript-Course/README.md

 ## What's JavaScript?

-- `JavaScript (JS)` is a high level programming language.
+- JavaScript or JS for short is a high level programming language.
 - JS is used to add functionality to websites, create web applications, create server-side applications, create mobile and desktop applications, and more!

 ## How do we get JavaScript?

-- JavaScript is native to web browsers, meaning JavaScript is already in any browser.
+- JavaScript is native to web browsers, meaning all browsers already JavaScript in them.
 - We also would like to run JavaScript outside the browser, therefore we'll install NodeJS.
-- `NodeJS` is an open source server environment that can run on multiple platforms (Windows, Linux, Mac, Unix, and more...)
+- NodeJS is a JavaScript runtime environment.
+This environment (NodeJS), allows you to run JavaScript on multiple platforms like Windows, Linux, Mac, Unix, and more...

 ## Setup